premchander-revature/interviewquestions/JDBC - IS/Jdbc - IS.md

  ---

- 4.What is the need of DriverManager in Jdbc?
+ 4.What is the need of DriverManager in Jdbc?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)